 Explore the fundamentals of audio and radio production and how they are applied in

 the music, film, cable and news industries.
-View degree requirements in the Undergraduate Catalog.
+View current degree requirements in the Undergraduate Catalog.
+For students who began the program in the 2019-20 catalog year or earlier, view

 Discover cinematic genres, styles, and decades by studying both celebrated and unsung filmmakers.
 Explore national and international cinemas, vibrant cultural impacts, and fascinating histories and narratives through screenings and active discussions and critiques.
 View degree requirements for the major in the Undergraduate Catalog.